 There are many different variations for this dump cake recipe.
 Just use any 2 cans of fruit, like cherry, peach, apple or blueberry.

 - Apple: To make apple dump cake, use 2 cans of apple pie filling.
 You can add in extra spices too, like cinnamon, nutmeg or apple pie spice.
 I also like to top with chopped nuts, such as pecans or walnuts and this streusel topping recipe.
 If you’d rather use fresh apples to make homemade apple pie filling, you can definitely do that.
 You’ll need about 6 cups chopped apples.
-If using fresh apples, remember to add sugar to help sweeten the cake (recommend using about 1/2 cup).

 - Blueberry: Use 2 cans blueberry pie filling or 4 cups fresh blueberries.
 If using fresh blueberries, add 1/2 cup sugar.
 For additional flavor, you can mix in shredded coconut, vanilla or cinnamon.
 It also tastes great topped with sliced nuts, such as pecans or almonds.